awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-job-sdk.md

 ------
 #### [ Target platform ]

-   Use the following CLI commands to package a model for a target platform\.
+   The following CLI command shows how to package a model for a target platform with an NVIDIA accelerator\.

    Change the following values:
    + `project_name` to the name of the project that contains the model that you want to package\.